Vision with macular degeneration

-- You notice changes in your central vision
+- You notice changes, such as distortion or blind spots, in your central vision.

-- Your ability to see colors and fine detail becomes impaired
+- You lose the ability to see fine detail.

-These changes may be the first indication of macular degeneration, particularly if you're over age 50.
+These changes may be the first sign of macular degeneration, particularly if you're over age 60.

 No one knows exactly what causes dry macular degeneration.
-But research indicates it may be related to a combination of heredity and environmental factors, including smoking and diet.
+Research indicates that it may be a combination of family genes and environmental factors, including smoking, obesity and diet.

 The condition develops as the eye ages.
-Dry macular degeneration affects the macula — an area of the retina that's responsible for clear vision in your direct line of sight.
-Over time tissue in your macula may thin and break down.
+Dry macular degeneration affects the macula.
+The macula is the area of the retina that's responsible for clear vision in the direct line of sight.
+Over time, tissue in the macula may thin and lose cells responsible for vision.

 Factors that may increase your risk of macular degeneration include:

 - Family history and genetics.
 This disease has a hereditary component.
-Researchers have identified several genes that are related to developing the condition.
+Researchers have identified several genes linked to the condition.

 - Race.
-Macular degeneration is more common in whites than it is in other people.
+Macular degeneration is more common in white people.

 - Smoking.
-Smoking cigarettes or being regularly exposed to smoke significantly increases your risk of macular degeneration.
+Smoking cigarettes or being regularly exposed to tobacco smoke greatly increases your risk of macular degeneration.

 - Obesity.
 Research indicates that being obese may increase your chance that early or intermediate macular degeneration will progress to the more severe form of the disease.

 - Cardiovascular disease.
-If you have had diseases that affected your heart and blood vessels, you may be at higher risk of macular degeneration.
+If you have heart or blood vessel disease, you may be at higher risk of macular degeneration.

-People whose dry macular degeneration has progressed to central vision loss may experience depression or visual hallucinations.
-And dry macular degeneration may progress to wet macular degeneration, which can cause rapid vision loss if left untreated.
+People whose dry macular degeneration has progressed to central vision loss have a higher risk of depression and social isolation.
+With profound loss of vision, people may see visual hallucinations.
+This condition is called Charles Bonnet syndrome.
+Dry macular degeneration may progress to wet macular degeneration, which can quickly cause vision loss if left untreated.

-- Manage your other medical conditions.
-For example, if you have cardiovascular disease or high blood pressure, take your medication and follow your doctor's instructions for controlling the condition.
+- Manage all medical conditions.
+For example, if you have cardiovascular disease or high blood pressure, take your medicine and follow your health care provider's instructions for controlling the condition.

 - Don't smoke.
 Smokers are more likely to develop macular degeneration than are nonsmokers.
-Ask your doctor for help to stop smoking.
+Ask your provider for help stopping smoking.

 - Choose a diet rich in fruits and vegetables.
-Choose a healthy diet that's full of a variety of fruits and vegetables.
 These foods contain antioxidant vitamins that reduce your risk of developing macular degeneration.